Holomorphic curves in exploded manifolds: virtual fundamental class: Tropical completion

 \section{Tropical completion}

 Given a point $p$ in the tropical part $\totb{\ex B}$ of a compact exploded manifold $\ex B$, the set of points $\ex B\rvert_{p}\subset \ex B$ with tropical part $p$ is a possibly non-compact manifold.
 The tropical completion $\ex B\tc{p}$ of $\ex B$ at $p$ is a canonical way of completing $\ex B\rvert_{p}$ to a complete exploded manifold.
 It should be thought of as a minimal way of adding `structure at infinity' to $\ex B\rvert_{p}$ in a way determined by $\ex B$.
 In this section, we show that tropical completion is compatible with our construction of virtual class $[\mathcal K]$, as well as the associated integration and pushforward of forms from $\mathcal K$.
+This is used in the proof of the tropical gluing formula, equation (1) of \cite{gfgw}, where the contribution of a tropical curve $\gamma$ is defined using tropical completion.

 \begin{defn}[Tropical completion in a coordinate chart] The tropical completion of a polytope $P$ in $\mathbb R^{m}$ at a point $p\in P$ is a polytope $\check P_{p}\subset \mathbb R^{m}$ which is the union of all rays in $\mathbb R^{m}$ beginning at $p$ and intersecting $P$ in more than one point.